spacesailor24/securing-solidity/reentrancy/README.md

 Now, once again, the transaction started in step #3 is now completed, the attacker only withdrew the **2 ether** they originally deposited, and every other Ethereum user's ether is safe inside of the `Victim` contract

+## Real World Example

+### The DAO

+> The DAO (Decentralized Autonomous Organization) attack was one of the major hacks that occurred in the early development of Ethereum.
+At the time, the contract held over $150 million.
+Reentrancy played a major role in the attack, which ultimately led to the hard fork that created Ethereum Classic (ETC).
+For a good analysis of the DAO exploit, see http://bit.ly/2EQaLCI.

+- Mastering Ethereum, p.
+177

+In case the `bit.ly` link doesn't resolve one day, click [Here](http://hackingdistributed.com/2016/06/18/analysis-of-the-dao-exploit/)